GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Results

-This section presents the descriptive and statistical analyses conducted on various metrics derived from the presence (PQ and IPQ) questionnaires, NASA TLX scores, and our custom group behavior survey.
+This section presents the descriptive and statistical analyses of various metrics derived from the presence (PQ and IPQ) questionnaires, NASA TLX scores, and our custom group behavior survey.
 These metrics are analyzed to understand the differences between cohesive and fragmented groups and their impacts on subjective experience.